Scholarships

 Eligibility Criteria:

-• Graduating high school senior who plans to attend an accredited college or university beginning Fall 2025
+• African-American graduating high school senior who plans to attend an accredited college or university beginning Fall 2025

 • Minimum GPA of 3.0 on a 4.0 scale